Poetry for Children & Teens: Home

 Poet to Poet

-For National Poetry Month 2014, The Academy of American Poets (www.poets.org) has created a new project titled Poet-to-Poet.
-This is a multimedia educational project that invites young people in grades 3-12 to write poems in response to those shared by some of the award-winning poets who serve on the Academy of American Poets Board of Chancellors.
+In 2014, The Academy of American Poets (www.poets.org) created a project titled Poet-to-Poet.
+This multimedia educational project invites young people in grades 3-12 to write poems in response to those shared by some of the award-winning poets who serve on the Academy of American Poets Board of Chancellors.
+The submission period has ended but over 1000 poems were published!

 Poet to Poet